rpm-software-management/dnf/doc/conf_ref.rst

 ``gpgcheck``
     :ref:`boolean <boolean-label>`

     Whether to perform GPG signature check on packages found in this repository.
     The default is False.

+    This option can only be used to strengthen the active RPM security policy set with the ``%_pkgverify_level`` macro (see the ``/usr/lib/rpm/macros`` file for details).
+    That means, if the macro is set to 'signature' or 'all' and this option is False, it will be overridden to True during DNF runtime, and a warning will be printed.
+    To squelch the warning, make sure this option is True for every enabled repository, and also enable :ref:`localpkg_gpgcheck <localpkg_gpgcheck-label>`.

 .. _include-label: